cwinpy/cwinpy/docs/data.rst

-with respect to the pulsar (the pulsar proper time, which for isolated pulsars is assumed to be consistent with the solar system barycentre), :math:`T_0` is the time reference epoch in the pulsar proper time, and :math:`C` is an emission mechanism-dependent scaling factor (often set to 2, for emission from the :math:`l=m=2` quadrupole mode.)
+with respect to the pulsar (the pulsar proper time, which for isolated pulsars is assumed to be consistent with the solar system barycentre), :math:`T_0` is the time reference epoch in the pulsar proper time, and :math:`C` is an emission mechanism-dependent scaling factor (often set to 2, for emission from the :math:`l=m=2` quadrupole mode).
 In searches for known pulsars, the frequency, its derivatives, and the source position are assumed to be known from the observed properties of the pulsar.